Movatterモバイル変換

 The now rusting steel stacks ofBethlehem Steel inBethlehem, Pennsylvania, one of the largeststeel manufacturers for most of the 20th century until it abruptly discontinued most of its manufacturing in 1982, and later declared bankruptcy and dissolved

-Between the late 19th century to the late 20th century, the Rust Belt formed the industrial heartland of the country, and its economies were largely based oniron and steel,automobile production,coal mining, and the processing ofraw materials.
+Between the late 19th century and late 20th century, the Rust Belt formed the industrial heartland of the country, and its economies were largely based oniron and steel,automobile manufacturing,coal mining, and the processing ofraw materials.
 The term "Rust Belt", derived from the substancerust, refers to the socially corrosive effects ofeconomic decline,population loss, andurban decay attributable to deindustrialization.
-The term gained popularity in the U.S. beginning in the 1980s,[1] when it was commonly contrasted with theSun Belt, whose economy was then thriving.
+The term gained popularity in the U.S. beginning in the 1980s,[2] when it was commonly contrasted with theSun Belt, whose economy was then thriving.

 Background